Taywee/imagemusic/HowToUse.md

 because it's a simpler format and musicxml is more likely to have constructs that imagemusic won't convert well, like grace notes.
 Also **make sure to remove all percussion tracsk, as that isn't yet supported.
-Keeping percussion tracks in the mix will likely cause errors.**
+Keeping percussion tracks in the mix will likely cause errors.**  To summarize:

+* Get Musescore
+* Open a midi file in musescore
+* Go to "Edit" -> "Instruments" and remove all drums and percussion tracks, as well as anything unnecessary like echo tracks
+* Go to "File" -> "Export" and export it as an "Uncompressed MusicXML" file
+* On imagemusic, do "Load MusicXML" and select your musicxml

 The musicxml converter is also still pretty fresh and likely still quite buggy.
 If you can find a small musicxml file that produces bad behavior with the